CoderTillDeath/cs2320-test-suite/README.md

       +--->out-c.txt
 ```
 - inputFileFormat and outputFileFormat - The format that the files follow.
 Put an **&** symbol where the file changes letters.
 So for the example I gave above, the inputFileFormat would be "test-&.txt", and the output format will be "out-&.txt".
-- letters - Just type out the test case letters that show up in the folder.
+- letters - Type out every letter test case that is in the test cases folder
 ---
 Here are the scripts:
 - outputForFile.sh - Takes one argument for the letter of the file, and spits out the output for the given test case